-- We help students hone the essential skills of critical thinking, communication, and empathy, and empower them to draw out those skills in other people.
+- We will help students hone the essential skills of critical thinking, communication, empathy and compassion, and empower them to draw out those skills in other people.

 What this means in practice is that our academic programs in each division build these skills through providing students with real opportunities for research and collaboration, for reflection and discussions, and to think creatively, solve problems, and take risks.
 These opportunities are found in all divisions, and here are just a few examples: